terikon/kendo-pouchdb/README.md

 Exception will be thrown if trying to sort by field that has no index.
 Exception will be thrown if trying to sort by multiple columns, this functionality is not supported.

-Of course, the _id field can be sorted by without providing view for it.
+When sorting by the _id field, do not provide view for it in fieldViews.
+Use defaultView instead.

 ## Filtering